-Expression: What can I learn from Hindu ideas?
+6 Expression: What can I learn from Hindu ideas?
 How do these ideas affect my life?
 WALhT compare aspects of my own identity with those of others.

 Look at PowerPoint explaining why/how Hindu people settled in Britain.
 Watch this trailer for the film Bend it Like Beckham: www.youtube.com/watch?v=Z7Pt_GMDdGo Although the family are Sikh and not Hindu, the cultural issues are very similar.
 Discuss why the family want Jess to be a good traditional Asian girl, and why they struggle with her playing football.
 Some pupils might point out that Jess's white friend Jules also has trouble with her parents, who also want her to be a different sort of girl.
-Discuss why it might be hard to live across two cultures and on Google images to find examples of Hindu life in Britain.
-Ask the key question again.
-What do we know?
-Do we have any more questions?
-Refer to previous session and see if we can answer the questions together.
-Demonstrate learning and knowledge gained in memory scrapbook.
+Discuss why it might be hard to live across two cultures and fit in with both of them.
+Discuss with pupils what we all need to do to create a happy and safe country in which everyone can achieve their potential, whatever religion or background we come from.
+Draw up a class list of 10 duties, like the 10 Hindu duties.